cmda-minor-web-cases/ilojo-bar-2122/README.md

 ## Design challenge 🖌
 Design and develop an interactive virtual monument for Ilojo Bar.
 Attractive and functional for residents of a country with low bandwidth, where many only use the internet via their mobile phone, while it is also beautiful for desktop.

+## Moscow 🧔🏻

+### Must have

+* 3d Model ✅
+* Bar man that tells you the stories ✅
+* Api for the Ilojo Bar ✅
+* The stories visually designed ✅

+### Should Have

+* Fallback versions of the website ✅
+* Scaled down images so the website is faster ✅

+### Could Have

+* Adding your own stories of the ilojo bar
+* Zoom in animation transition to the next page
+* More responsiveness and Desktop version

+### Want to have

+* AR function to see the building in RealLife scale
+* More functionalities and nice extras

 ## Licence ⚠